 Office Phone: (864) 231-2023

-During her brief tenure, she has guided Anderson’s seamless transition into the South Atlantic Conference and provided leadership as the Trojans continue to build on AU’s storied athletic history by accomplishing a number of “firsts.”
-During the past four years, the volleyball team made its’ first-ever appearance in the NCAA Tournament and the women’s soccer team earned its way into the conference tournament finals for the first time in the history of the program, while the men’s basketball team became the first team from the state of South Carolina since since Lander in 1999 to claim a regional championship and just the second South Atlantic Conference school to earn a trip to the NCAA Division II Elite Eight.
+During the past seven years, the volleyball team earned its’ first-ever victory in the NCAA Tournament and the women’s soccer team earned its way into the conference tournament finals for the first time in the history of the program, while the men’s basketball team became the first team from the state of South Carolina since Lander in 1999 to claim a regional championship and just the second South Atlantic Conference school to earn a trip to the NCAA Division II Elite Eight.

 In addition, Anderson captured the Joby Hawn Cup for an unprecedented fourth time in 2010, which is awarded to the Conference Carolinas member with the best overall finish in conference-sponsored sports.
 The Trojans also claimed the Messick Award, presented to the member institution that displays the best overall sportsmanship during the year, for four consecutive years from 2004-2007.